 Women Leaders in Transportation Design & Construction Council

-Lisa M. Robert, PE is an Executive Vice President for RS&H, a fully integrated architecture, engineering, and consulting firm that helps clients realize their most complex facility and infrastructure projects for land, air, and space.
-Headquartered in Jacksonville, Florida, Lisa provides executive oversight to the company’s growing communications, branding and strategic initiatives.
-Previously, she led the firm’s Transportation-Infrastructure Practice as Senior Vice President.
+Lisa M. Robert, P.E. is executive vice president for RS&H, a fully integrated architecture, engineering, and consulting firm that helps clients realize their most complex facility and infrastructure projects for land, air, and space.
+Headquartered in Jacksonville, Florida, she provides executive oversight to the company’s growing communications, branding and strategic initiatives.
+Previously, she led the firm’s Transportation-Infrastructure Practice.

 Latest Council Updates:

 Women Leaders Panel Focuses on Recruitment and Retention

 The ARTBA Women Leaders in Transportation Design and Construction Council (hereinafter referred to as the Women Leaders Council) will promote leadership and career advancement for professional women in the transportation design and construction industry through networking, mentoring, recognition and educational activities in partnership with ARTBA and other stakeholders.

 The Women Leaders Council will focus on raising the profile of women within ARTBA, as well as supporting and attracting more professional women to the transportation design and construction industry.

 - The WLC is open to all ARTBA members.